Bankruptcy, Married Couples & Divorce

 What Happens to My Cosigner in Chapter 7 Bankruptcy?

-Chapter 7 bankruptcy discharges most unsecured debts, like credit cards, and allows you to keep secured debts like car loans and home mortgages if you agree to repay the loans.
-Despite your bankruptcy filing, if you have a cosigner on your debts, your cosigner will still be responsible for the debt.
+Chapter 7 bankruptcy discharges most unsecured debts.
+However, despite your bankruptcy filing, if you have a cosigner on your debts, your cosigner will still be responsible for it after your Chapter 7 case.
+Learn why.

 -